Automorphic-Systems/led-network-iot/README.md

 - The delay between capture from a source and rendering to an LED node should be minimized, and may depend on the type of interaction being processed.

-- Receivers, controllers, translators, and nodes should be completely decoupled and allow for horizontal scaling.
+- Collectors, controllers, translators, and nodes should be completely decoupled and allow for horizontal scaling.

 - Error detection/correction is strongly desired but not an immediately design goal.